Sher Ali Khan: Reforms

+Final days and death

-Sher Ali Khan's rule was hindered by pressure from both the British Empire and the Russian Empire, though Sher Ali Khan attempted to keep Afghanistan neutral during their conflict.
+Sher Ali's rule was hindered by pressure from both the British Empire and the Russian Empire, though he attempted to keep Afghanistan neutral during their conflict.
+His neutrality resulted in Afghanistan being invaded by the British which started the Second Anglo-Afghan War.
+This war resulted in a British victory and a devastating loss to Afghanistan as Sher Ali Khan was forced to give away a large amount of territory to British India including the city of Quetta.
 In 1878, the fragile neutrality fell apart with Sher Ali Khan's resisting of British demands for Afghanistan to accept a permanent envoy in Kabul.
 The British viewing this as confirmation of Sher Ali Khan's inclination towards Russia, gathered their forces and marched on Kabul.
 Sher Ali Khan opted to leave Kabul in order to seek political and military aid from the Russian Empire.
-He died in Mazar-e Sharif, leaving the throne to his son Mohammad Yaqub Khan.
+He died in Mazar-e Sharif trying to reach the Russian border, leaving the throne to his son Mohammad Yaqub Khan.